-Now that you understand the causes of green algae, let’s look at some valuable ways to clear your green water problem.
+Now that you understand the causes of green algae let’s look at some easy ways to clear your green water problem.

 There are a few things you can do to clear green aquarium water:

-- Increase Water Movement – Algae thrives in still water, so increasing the water movement in your fish tank will make it harder for algae to grow.
+- Increase Water Movement – Algae thrive in still water, so increasing the water movement in your fish tank makes it harder for algae to grow.
 You can do this by installing a powerhead or an aquarium pump.

-- Install a UV Sterilizer – A UV sterilizer will help to kill algae and bacteria in your tank.
+- Install a UV Sterilizer – A UV sterilizer kills algae and bacteria.

-- Change the Water – This is probably the most effective way to get rid of green water, but it is also the most time-consuming.
-You will need to do a partial water change of at least 50%.
+- Change the Water – This is probably the most effective way to get rid of green water, but it’s also the most time-consuming.
+You need to do a partial water change of at least 50%.

 - Use Chemical Filters – You can use chemical filters to remove algae from your water.
 The most common chemical filters are activated carbon and phosphate removers.